Promotes a learning experience of dance focusing on the inclusion/integration of multiple dance disciplines and their associated areas.

 Lynne has over 15years of experience teaching Classical Ballet, Jazz and Contemporary dance at the Brigitte Gauci Borda School of Ballet, during which time she performed as a soloist of the school’s youth Ballet Company Degas Ballet.
 Some of herperformances with the company include the famous Nutcracker Ballet (Manoel Theatre 1999), Coppelia (Manoel Theatre 2004), Fame with the lead role of Iris (MCC Feb 2005), Paquita (Manoel Theatre October 2006 – Nottebianca), Swan Lake (MCC Dec 2009), The Sleeping Beauty (MCC Dec 2017).
 Lynne’s freelance work led her to perform as a guest dancer for both foreign and local dance artists such as Mavin Khoo ‘00.00-00.01’ (2011), Pagannini ‘An American in Paris’ (2012), Tanya Bayona, Felix Busuttil, Dorian Mallia and their respective dance companies.
 She has performed in theaters both local and international including: into the Limelight at Her Majesty’s Theatre, London (2000), EU celebrations at the National Opera House, Riga, Latvia (2004) and The Palace of Fine Arts, San Francisco (2013).

 In 2013 Lynne co-founded Malta Dance Theatre (MDT) a youth dance company for which she was artistic director, creating original full-length productions such as ‘Lacrimosa’ (2013/2014) as part of the national anti-bullying campaign and ‘I AM’ (2016) which focused on identity.
 Other independent projects as a choreographer include collaborations with renowned Maltese artists such as Ira Losco in her pop single ‘Me Luv u Long Time’ and popular DJs namely DJ Ruby, Neil Pantos, DuncanF, Dr Zicotron and Electro Swing Malta.
 In the Malta International Dance competitions 2015 her choreography placed 1st in modern and 3rd in contemporary dance categories.
 Her experience covers a wide spectrum including TV and Film, the most successful being Troy were she featured as one of the dancers.
 Her choreography also comprises a variety of interdisciplinary work, most notably leading to the creation of the Dance Film ‘The Way I AM’ (2016) aimed at increasing understanding on the Autism Spectrum Disorder, displayed at the prestigious House of Parliament.
-Most recently, Lynne was rehearsal director for the Contemporary Cabaret ‘Balzunetta Towers’ held at Pjazza Teatru Rjal, Valletta last July 2017.
+Most recently, Lynne was rehearsal director for the Contemporary Cabaret ‘Balzunetta Towers’ held at Pjazza Teatru Rjal, Valletta last July 2017 and choreographer for '8Winds' for the Malta International Arts Festival 2019.

 Michaela Micallef graduated as a classical dancer in 2011, following this success she continued to further her studies as a ballet teacher, achieving her Cecchetti Diploma in Dance Instruction with Distinction awarded by the ISTD (Imperial Society of Teachers of Dancing).
 An exceptional dance teacher with eight years of teaching experience and over twenty one years of performance experience, her studies in dance include various dance disciplines such as jazz and contemporary.
 Micallef is now a partner and the Associate Director for Dance Hub Malta.